 This has hugely sped up the time it takes to change genes, something that used to take months or even years using traditional techniques.
 The cost is also significantly lowered, and the procedure is relatively simple, according to reports.

-In crop science, Cibus is developing herbicide-resistant oilseed rape using RTDS (Rapid Trait Development System), a mutagenesis gene editing technology, AgGenetics is using TALEN (Transcription Activator-like Effector Nuclease technology to produce heat resistant cattle, and Recombinetics is using both CRISPR and TALEN to produce more efficient livestock.
+In crop science, Cibus is developing herbicide-resistant oilseed rape using RTDS (Rapid Trait Development System), a mutagenesis gene-editing technology, some animal genetics companies are using TALEN (Transcription Activator-like Effector Nuclease technology to produce heat resistant cattle, and Recombinetics is using both CRISPR and TALEN to produce more efficient livestock.

 Both CRISPR and TALEN use engineered nucleases or “molecular scissors” but one major difference lies in the fact that CRISPR uses an RNA-guided sequence to cleave DNA whereas TALEN uses protein-based sequence recognition, like other genome editing technologies, Zinc finger nucleases (ZFNs) and Meganucleases (MEGAs).